izetex/contracts/README.md

     ✓ should have set wallet
     ✓ should have set token
     ✓ should set controller for token
-    ✓ should transfer tokens by ETH transfer (614ms)
+    ✓ should transfer tokens by ETH transfer (629ms)
-    ✓ should change ETH rate (709ms)
+    ✓ should change ETH rate (750ms)
-    ✓ should distribute tokens (204ms)
+    ✓ should distribute tokens (242ms)
-    ✓ should disable transfer tokens (127ms)
+    ✓ should disable transfer tokens (140ms)
-    ✓ should enable transfer tokens (138ms)
+    ✓ should enable transfer tokens (135ms)
     ✓ should change controller
-    ✓ should protect to change controller (86ms)
+    ✓ should protect to change controller (98ms)
-    ✓ should protect distribute tokens (62ms)
+    ✓ should protect distribute tokens (64ms)

   Contract: TokenDriver
-    ✓ should use IZX token, sold to users (233ms)
+    ✓ should use IZX token, sold to users (223ms)
-    ✓ should control IZX token (46ms)
+    ✓ should control IZX token (51ms)
-    ✓ should allow transfer tokens from owner to owner (94ms) ✓ should allow approve tokens from owner to owner (187ms) ✓ should not allow transfer tokens to contract
+    ✓ should allow transfer tokens from owner to owner (119ms) ✓ should allow approve tokens from owner to owner (187ms) ✓ should not allow transfer tokens to contract
-    ✓ should not allow approve tokens to contract (38ms) ✓ should allow create auction and allow/transfer tokens (154ms) ✓ should allow create campaign and allow/transfer tokens (149ms)
+    ✓ should not allow approve tokens to contract (38ms) ✓ should allow create auction and allow/transfer tokens (167ms) ✓ should allow create campaign and allow/transfer tokens (178ms) ✓ should not allow change without voting for new driver (80ms) ✓ should allow voting for new driver (8398ms)
+    ✓ should switch controller to new driver after voting (8465ms)

   Contract: Campaign
-    ✓ should use IZX token, owned by users (635ms)
+    ✓ should use IZX token, owned by users (596ms)
-    ✓ should use ERC721 DRIVE token, owned by users (91ms) ✓ should be created by token driver (95ms)
+    ✓ should use ERC721 DRIVE token, owned by users (101ms) ✓ should be created by token driver (105ms)
-    ✓ should use IZX & DRIVE tokens (65ms)
+    ✓ should use IZX & DRIVE tokens
-    ✓ should calculate payouts (79ms)
+    ✓ should calculate payouts (71ms)
-    ✓ should accept approval from advertiser (50ms)
+    ✓ should accept approval from advertiser (73ms)
-    ✓ should convert player (360ms)
+    ✓ should convert player (416ms)
-    ✓ should be reclaimed by player (304ms)
+    ✓ should be reclaimed by player (300ms)
-    ✓ should be reclaimed after expiration (7372ms)
+    ✓ should be reclaimed after expiration (7382ms)

   Contract: Auction
-    ✓ should use IZX token, owned by users (559ms)
+    ✓ should use IZX token, owned by users (562ms)
-    ✓ should use ERC721 DRIVE token, owned by users (85ms) ✓ should be created by token driver (89ms)
+    ✓ should use ERC721 DRIVE token, owned by users (88ms) ✓ should be created by token driver (89ms)
     ✓ should use IZX & DRIVE tokens
     ✓ should have host_share
-    ✓ should sell ERC721 for sale price (695ms)
+    ✓ should sell ERC721 for sale price (705ms)
-    ✓ should allow to withdraw ERC721 after finish (6437ms)
+    ✓ should allow to withdraw ERC721 after finish (6443ms)

-  41 passing (21s)
+  44 passing (38s)

 ```